Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.

 At some point, the authorities banned the use of the embalming method.
 With one exception...

-This is the most famous body in the whole crypt.
+This is the most famous body in the crypt.
 It belongs to 2-year-old Rosalia Lombardo, also known as Sleeping Beauty.
-The reason is that her dead body shows no signs of aging.
+Her dead body shows no signs of aging.

 Rosalia died of pneumonia in the 1920s when embalming was already banned.
-At the request of the parents, the law made an exception for Rosalia.
+At the parents' request, the law made an exception for Rosalia.

 Rosalia's dead body looks as if it could wake up at any moment.
 Locals consider this a miracle.
 Scientists say it's likely due to the body's airtight display case.